How to FIX AMD Driver Error 182?

 Extracting the contents of the utility

-7. Follow the instructions (here) to restart your computer in Safe Mode.
+7. Follow the instructions here to restart your computer in Safe Mode.

 Cleaning up GeForce Experience & display drivers with DDU

-Disabling the Integrated GPU (if applicable)
+3. Disable the Integrated GPU (if applicable)

-Option 1: Disabling integrated GPU via Device Manager
+3.1.
+Disable Integrated GPU via Device Manager

 Running the Device Manager